 The legislation does however allow a taxpayer to make various out-of-time actions where we make a discovery assessment or amend a return in an ITSA enquiry closure notice.
 You should follow the same rules in contract settlements.

-If you settle an enquiry or investigation by contract you should allow in your final figures the equivalent of any relief or allowance the taxpayer would be entitled to under section 43C if their return had been amended.
+If you settle an enquiry or compliance check by contract you should allow in your final figures the equivalent of any relief or allowance the taxpayer would be entitled to under S43C if their return had been amended.
 However if the taxpayer would like to make a claim following the settlement, please see EM6413 for guidance.